evandev01/resume/resume.md

 ### Eat-Da-Burger!
 - Handlebars fun application that allows the user to create a burger, devour and eat again.
 - Responsible for client-side and server-side development
-- Used ORM (Object-Relational-Mapping) with MVC file structure to allow user to access, update and delete information from a mySQL database
+- Used ORM (Object-Relational-Mapping) with MVC file structure to allow user to access, update, and delete information from a mySQL database
 - Used Handlebars for server side rendering of HTML

 # Coding_Multimedia_Experience